Credit points: 15

 Subject Co-ordinatorLinda Ward

 01. Understand, interpret and critically evaluate experimental protocols

-- Students will be allocated a scientific method that they must convert into a step-by-step protocol.
-During workshops, students will research and evaluate the technical limitations of their protocol.
-For assessment, students must produce a learning resource that includes a practical guide and an instructional presentation for carrying out the procedure.
+- Students will be allocated a series of protocols that will be used in the practical classes.
+During workshops, students will research and evaluate the technical limitations of the protocols.
+For assessment, students must produce a learning resource that includes a practical guide and an instructional presentation for carrying out the procedures.

 02. Develop and convey an understanding of protein chemistry techniques